 Chilean Patagonia offers some of the finest trout fishing opportunities in South America.
-Outcast Anglers primary program is based in Southcentral Patagonia around the General Carrera Watershed.
-In addition, Outcast Anglers has been hosting trips with Cinco Rios Chile and Estancia del Zorro for the past decade.
-These two exclusive lodges are strategically located at both ends of the central region.
+Outcast Anglers is partnered with 180°Trout and is based in Southcentral Patagonia around the General Carrera Watershed.

 Southcentral Patagonia - Migratory Trout : This fly fishing trip is based inside the General Carrera Lake watershed in Chilean Patagonia- offering some of the world’s most remote, ‘off-the-grid’ angling opportunities for trophy brown and rainbow trout.
 General Carrera is Chile’s largest lake (700+ sq. miles) and is the second largest lake in South America, only smaller than Lago Titicaca in Bolivia.
 The trout that inhabit ‘Carrera’ grow big and thrive in the lake’s deep cold waters.
 Our operation targets these fish as they transition from the lake into the headwaters of the watershed to begin their spawning process.